ichbinder/ScriptBox/README.md

 ## License

-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENSE](LICENSE) file for details.

 ## Contact